Get started with records management

 Publish and apply your retention labels.
 Retention labels are reusable building blocks that can be used in multiple policies and can be incorporated into user workflows:

-Subscription and licensing requirements for records management
+Subscription and licensing requirements

 A number of different subscriptions support records management and the licensing requirements for users depend on the features you use.

 To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the Microsoft 365 licensing guidance for security & compliance.
-For records management, see the Records Management section and related PDF or Excel download for feature-level licensing requirements.
+For records management, see the Records Management section and related PDF download for feature-level licensing requirements.

 Members of your compliance team who are responsible for records management need permissions to the Microsoft 365 compliance center.
 By default, the tenant admin (global administrator) has access to this location and can give compliance officers and other people access without giving them all the permissions of a tenant admin.
 To grant permissions for this limited administration, we recommend that you add users to the Records Management admin role group, which grants permissions for all features related to records management, including disposition review and verification.